 These are the current Tanah Lot entrance fees as of 2022, but it’s a very popular tourist attraction so the ticket prices may change.

 How To Get There

-Tanah Lot temple is located on the west coast of Bali, Indonesia.

-now | These are the current Tanah Lot entrance fees as of 2022, but it’s a very popular tourist attraction so the ticket prices may change.

-How To Get There

 Tanah Lot temple is located on the southwest coast of Bali, Indonesia.